dbp8890/line-renderer/README.md

 - **Corner smooth/cap smooth**: how much smoothing to apply to the line's corners/caps.
 Generally, values around 5 work well.
 A value of 2 results in pointed corners/caps.
 - **Draw caps/corners**: Enables/disables drawing caps or corners separately.
 - **Global coords**: If enabled, the line's points are assumed to be global coordinates, which are independent of the line's transform or its parent.
 To have the line move/rotate with either itself or its parent, uncheck this so that the points are local.
-- **Scale texture**: Checking this box titles the texture, automatically repeating in the line's axial direction.
+- **Scale texture**: Checking this box tiles the texture, automatically repeating in the line's axial direction.
 Unchecking this box stretches the texture instead along the line's segments.

 ## Limitations
 - Since this effectively uses camera-facing billboards, as with most billboards, certain angles can break the illusion of cylindrical volume.